-Centralised control has infantilised the nation and eroded the built environment.
-It’s time to put the government into special measures
+Centralised control from Westminster has infantilised the nation and eroded the quality of our built environment, says Ben Flatman.
+It’s time to put the UK government under special measures

 For decades now governments of all political persuasions have been centralising power in Westminster.
 Recently this trend has accelerated, particularly in England, with a catastrophic economic and social impact.
 Control over more and more spending and key decisions has been concentrated in the hands of ministers and Whitehall civil servants, stifling democracy and enterprise and breeding the sense of powerlessness that helped create Brexit.
 Nine of the 10 poorest regions in northern Europe can now be found in the UK.
 Outside pockets of immense wealth, swathes of the country are visibly failing, or at best just getting by.
 It’s no coincidence that the UK also ranks as among the most centralised states in the developed world.